Placetas: Architecture

-The main Catholic church in the town is called San Atanasio de Placetas, after the town's patron saint.
-As of 1996, it had one library, a main post office, three middle-high schools (13 de Marzo, Rodolfo Leon Perlacia and Julio Antonio Mella), one police station and many recreational areas.
-Most of the downtown's structures were built before the 1959 government of Fidel Castro, and little of the town has been renovated since.
+The central Catholic church in the town is called San Atanasio de Placetas, after the town's patron saint.
+As of 1996, it had one library, a central post office, three middle-high schools (13 de Marzo, Rodolfo Leon Perlacia and Julio Antonio Mella), one police station and many recreational areas.
+Most of the downtown structures were built before the 1959 dictatorship of Fidel Castro, and little of the town has been renovated.